Kogarah railway station

 Kogarah railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Kogarah.
 It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.

 History

 Kogarah station opened on 15 October 1884 on the same date as the South Coast line from Redfern to Hurstville with two side platforms.

-The station was upgraded with lifts provided in the 1990s.
+The station received an upgraded concourse at the southern end of the station, with lifts provided prior to 1998.
+A multi-story commuter car park was constructed shortly after prior to 2002.

 The station concourse links directly to a small shopping mall called Kogarah Town Centre, which has been built directly over the railway platforms and beside them on Railway Parade.